CREAM (BAND) Vinyl Discography & Album Cover Gallery

 The members went on to successful solo careers and other projects.
 Clapton became a rock legend in his own right, Bruce delved into avant-garde and jazz-fusion sounds, and Baker became a restless pioneer, even collaborating with Afrobeat legend Fela Kuti.
 Though reunion shows have occasionally taken place over the years, Cream's flame, as always, burned out far too soon, leaving fans and music scholars to wonder what might have been.

-Eric Claption: The 1970s saw Eric Clapton battle heroin addiction, yet produce iconic work like "Layla."
+Eric Clapton: The 1970s saw Eric Clapton battle heroin addiction, yet produce iconic work like "Layla."
 He resurfaced with successful albums like "461 Ocean Boulevard" and "Slowhand."
 His music matured, showcasing vulnerability with hits like "Wonderful Tonight."
 While the 1980s brought sobriety, his output remained commercially popular.
 Albums like "Behind the Sun" and collaborations with Phil Collins kept Clapton in the spotlight throughout the decade.
 Learn more about him

 CREAM (Band) - Selected Vinyl Album Discography and Album Cover Gallery